EdwardLH219/jewl-ai-w3/README.md

 2. Install Netlify CLI: `npm install -g netlify-cli`
 3. Authenticate with Netlify: `netlify login`
 4. Deploy the site: `netlify deploy --prod --dir=out`

-### Environment Variables

-No environment variables are required for basic functionality.

-## CI/CD

-This project includes GitHub Actions CI configuration in `.github/workflows/ci.yml` that:

-1. Runs all tests on push/PR to the main branch
-2. Builds the static site
-3. Uploads the build artifacts

-You can connect this to Netlify for automatic deployments when tests pass.

 ## Browser Support